 The IEEE International Conference on Data Mining series (ICDM) covers all aspects of data mining, including algorithms, software and systems, and applications.
 It attracts researchers and application developers from a wide range of data mining related areas such as statistics, machine learning, pattern recognition, data visualization, and high performance computing.

-Las Vegas, 27 November - 1 December
+Las Vegas, November 26 - 30

-In November 2017, the largest gathering of the global cloud community returns to Las Vegas.
+In November 2018, the largest gathering of the global cloud community returns to Las Vegas.
 With hundreds of breakout sessions, workshops, trainings and hands-on labs to choose from, make sure not to miss this once-a-year event.

 Panoply will be at the conference in full force.
 Make sure to drop by our booth to hear about our experience using Redshift and AWS to run Panoply data management solution.